Sexual Fantasies Can Ruin Your Sex Life

 For example, if one partner feels that the other’s turn-on comes from a fantasy rather than from personal involvement, an instinctive sense of being disregarded intrudes, blocking sexual responsiveness.
 Apfelbaum also suggests that having unshared, private, fantasies lessens intimacy and trust in a relationship.
 “Sexual fantasies always offer us precious clues about what needs to be done to strengthen our relationships,” he says.

-Diminishing reality
+Diminishing Reality

 American psychoanalyst Robert Stoller believes that sexual fantasies are ‘private pornography’ that allow us to gain revenge over a previously painful situation.
 He says that there is a ‘flame of hostility’ at the core of all sexual fantasies.
 Another American psychoanalyst Avodah Offit thinks that if reality and fantasy are closely matching, it indicates a well-integrated personality, a kind of psychological togetherness.
 If fantasy strays too far away from our personal realities, the inconsistencies point to potential personality problems.
 Offit also regards sexual fantasies as “a pale substitute for the complexities of joy and pain, which are requisites for loving a real person”.

 Psychiatrist Natalie Shainess thinks that fantasies during intercourse are “symptomatic of sexual difficulty” and “signs of sexual alienation.”
-She also believes that healthy women do not fantasise very much except when they are young and inexperienced, and if fantasy persists, “you can assume there is a greater pathology.”
+She also believes that healthy women do not fantasize very much except when they are young and inexperienced, and if fantasy persists, “you can assume there is a greater pathology.”

 Alan Rapaport, an American clinical psychologist, takes the viewpoint that any fantasy that occurs during person-to-person sexual encounter is ‘debasing’ because it reduces personal involvement.
 “If a person is caught up in a private fantasy while making love, it interferes with a more sharing and intimate relationship”.

-Analysis of a counsellor
+Analysis of a Counselor

 Magnifying lens over an exclamation markSpot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!